 Through his characters, Stebbins, a bio-medical researcher, examines the pros and cons of multiple current issues, such as immigration, birth control rights along with the sharing of responsibility by men for birth control, as well as crude behavior of some politicians.
 He provides serious food for thought on these and other issues.

 This is a book that anyone who loves a good mystery or thriller must read.
 Normally, I prefer to read serial novels in order, but each one in this series stands alone.
 So my not having read the first four books was no problem.
+For those of you who prefer to read serial books in order, I’ve added the links for books one through four below.

 What Makes This Reviewer Grumpy?